-Improve the click-through rates and the SEO of your website with optimised title tags and meta descriptions.
+Improve the click-through rates and the SEO of your website with optimized title tags and meta descriptions.

 Title tags and meta descriptions are important elements of your website’s content.
 The title tag and the meta description tags should include keywords relevant to the content of the web page they describe.
 This helps Search Engines understand what the page is about and index your web pages accordingly for relevant keywords or keyword phrases.
 Learn more about title tags and meta descriptions.